 That needs to change.

-Over the past few years, the FPA Board of Directors, FPA Public Policy Council, and other industry groups have debated the merits of title protection that would ensure anyone professing to be a “financial planner” is actually doing financial planning while meeting minimum standards.
+Over the past few years, the FPA Board of Directors, FPA Public Policy Council, and other industry groups have debated the merits of title protection that would ensure anyone professing to be a “financial planner” meets threshold competency and ethical standards.
 While others may want to continue debating the issue, the FPA Board of Directors unreservedly believes this is a fight worth pursuing, especially considering a recent FPA advocacy survey revealed that 78% of FPA Members want the title “financial planner” to be protected.

-The FPA Board of Directors believes the legal recognition of the term “financial planner” through title protection is an acknowledgment that anyone proclaiming to be a financial planner meets minimum standards that protect consumers and advances the financial planning profession.
+The FPA Board of Directors believes the legal recognition of the term “financial planner” through title protection is an acknowledgment that anyone proclaiming to be a financial planner meets threshold standards that protect consumers and advances the financial planning profession.

 The push for title protection is a substantial advocacy issue that may require allocating resources and many years of planning and effort to realize.
 But FPA is ready to lead this push, which is why we are making the legal recognition of “financial planner” through title protection FPA’s primary advocacy objective now and in the years to come.
 There are four central reasons for this steadfast commitment to the legal recognition of “financial planner” through title protection.

 - Title protection of “financial planner” will distinguish financial planners from other financial service providers.
 If federal and/or state policymakers continue to leave “financial planner” undefined, some will take liberties with the title – even if they are not providing financial planning services.

 - Title protection will establish threshold standards for financial planners without creating an unnecessary regulatory burden for those using the title.
 Title protection will address the lack of competency and ethical standards by some who represent themselves as financial planners.